-By time we trekked uphill to the overlook, which offered a panoramic view of the surrounding fjords, the sun was just beginning its slow descent, casting sparkles of iridescent light into the cove.
+By the time we trekked uphill to the overlook, which offered a panoramic view of the surrounding fjords, the sun was just beginning its slow descent, casting sparkles of iridescent light into the cove.
 Sinking below the horizon…one last sunset before our arrival at Ushuaia, and the end of the first leg of our journey.

 Sailing into Ushuaia—Gateway to Patagonia

 As we re-boarded the cruise ship for our eventual return to the Magellan Strait, I felt a tinge of sadness to be leaving this South American town located at the end of the world.
-Instead of a city buried beneath the snow and wracked by howling arctic gales, I found a quaint, cosmopolitan town with all the amenities—cinemas, libraries, schools, even well stocked bodegas for shopping.
-All the comforts of home, just a stone’s throw from Antarctica…well, 1238km of a stone’s throw, if you want to be exact…the way the albatross flies.
+Instead of a city buried beneath the snow and wracked by howling arctic gales, I found a quaint, cosmopolitan town with all the amenities—cinemas, libraries, schools, even well-stocked bodegas for shopping.
+All the comforts of home, just a stone’s throw from Antarctica…well, 1238km of a stone's throw, if you want to be exact…the way the albatross flies.